 Western poison oak, or Pacific poison oak is found in western North America and can present itself as either a shrub or woody vine.
 Shrubs usually grow from 2 to 6 feet tall, and vines can grow up to 100 ft long.
 The leaves usually resemble oak leaves and grow in sets of 3 leaflets.

 This plant varies in color from depending on the season.
 It can start as a bronze color, turning to bright green in the spring.
-In the summer they tend to turn greenish-red and a bright pinkish-red in the fall.
+In the summer they tend to turn greenish-red and a pretty, bright pinkish-red in the fall.

 Again urushiol is the component which causes the skin reaction when contact is made.